-This style bezel was designed to help divers track time spent underwater with the commonly denser markings for the first 10-20 minutes assist with decompression stop timings.
+This style bezel was designed to help divers track time spent underwater, commonly with denser markings for the first 10-20 minutes to assist with decompression stop timings.

 Dive watches often feature uni-directional rotating bezels to ensure any accidental knocks "add" to the elapsed time rather than reduce.
 It's always better to end a dive a little early than find yourself running low on oxygen.

 Whether you're timing a dive or timing your steaks on the grill, simply rotate the bezel so the zero matches the current minute hand.
 The minute hand will then point to the elapsed time on the bezel.